QubitPi/management-blogs/_posts/2021-12-30-java-weak-reference.md

 reference's constructor, the reference object will be automatically inserted into the reference queue when the object to which it pointed becomes garbage.
 You can then, at some regular interval, process the `ReferenceQueue` and perform whatever cleanup is needed for dead references.

-## Different Degrees of Weakness

-Up to this point I've just been referring to "weak references", but there are actually **4 degrees of reference strength** (in order from strongest to weakest):

-1. strong
-2. soft
-3. weak
-4. phantom

-We've already discussed strong and weak references, so let's take a look at the other two.